DLR-AMR/t8code/README.md

 - **Bug reports and feature requests:** please [open an issue](https://github.com/DLR-AMR/t8code/issues/new).
 - **Usage questions and general discussion:** please use [GitHub Discussions](https://github.com/DLR-AMR/t8code/discussions).
-- **Real-time chat:** we run a Matrix community space for more direct exchange with the developers.
-There is no public invite link yet, so just open an issue or a discussion asking to join and we will get you an invite.
+- **Matrix community:** we run a Matrix community space for more direct exchange with the developers.
+There is no public invite link, just open an issue or a discussion asking to join and we will get you an invite.
 - You are also welcome to write an email to one of the principal developers.

 ## License and Contributing